North Korea says it will not discuss nuclear arms in talks with South

-SEOUL (Reuters) - North Korea said on Tuesday it would not discuss its nuclear weapons in coming talks with Seoul because they were aimed only at the United States, not its “brethren” in South Korea.
+SEOUL (Reuters) - North Korea said after its first talks with South Korea in more than two years that it would not discuss its nuclear weapons with Seoul because they were aimed only at the United States, not its “brethren” in South Korea.

-Officials from North and South said they agreed on Tuesday to hold negotiations to resolve problems and avert accidental conflict, after their first official dialogue in more than two years amid high tension over the North’s weapons program.

-The U.N.
-Security Council last month unanimously imposed new sanctions on North Korea in response to its test-firing of an intercontinental ballistic missile.
-Pyongyang called them an act of war.

-In a joint statement after 11 hours of talks, the North pledged to send a large delegation to next month’s Pyeongchang Winter Olympics in the South, but made a “strong complaint” after Seoul proposed talks to denuclearize the Korean peninsula.
+In a joint statement after 11 hours of talks North Korea pledged to send a large delegation to next month’s Pyeongchang Winter Olympics in South Korea but made a “strong complaint” after Seoul proposed talks to denuclearize the Korean peninsula.

+Officials from both sides said they agreed to meet again to resolve problems and avert accidental conflict, amid high tension over North Korea’s program to develop nuclear missiles capable of hitting the United States, but Pyongyang said disarmament would not be part of the discussions.

-“All our weapons including atomic bombs, hydrogen bombs and ballistic missiles are only aimed at the United States, not our brethren, nor China and Russia,” said Pyongyang’s chief negotiator Ri Son Gwon.
+“All our weapons including atomic bombs, hydrogen bombs and ballistic missiles are only aimed at the United States, not our brethren, nor China and Russia,” Pyongyang’s chief negotiator, Ri Son Gwon, said.

 “This is not a matter between North and South Korea, and to bring up this issue would cause negative consequences and risks turning all of today’s good achievement into nothing,” Ri, chairman of the North’s Committee for the Peaceful Reunification of the Fatherland, warned in closing remarks.

+A spokesperson for the White House’s national Security Council said North Korean participation in the Olympics would be “an opportunity for the regime to see the value of ending its international isolation by denuclearizing.”

+The White House did not comment on the United States being the only potential target of North Korea’s nuclear weapons.

-Seoul believes improved inter-Korean ties and a series of steps agreed on Tuesday could pave the way for discussion of a “fundamental resolution” of the nuclear issue in the future, the South’s unification ministry said in a separate statement.
+In spite of Ri’s remarks, South Korea’s Unification Ministry said it believed inter-Korean ties and a series of steps agreed in the talks on Tuesday could lead to discussion of a “fundamental resolution” of the nuclear issue in the future.

-“We will closely coordinate with the United States, China, Japan and other neighbors in this process,” it said.
+“We will closely coordinate with the United States, China, Japan and other neighbors in this process,” the ministry said in a statement.

-South Korea had asked the North to halt hostile acts that stoke tension on the peninsula, and the North agreed that peace should be guaranteed in the region, the ministry said.
+It said South Korea had asked North Korea to halt hostile acts that stoke tension and that North had agreed that peace should be guaranteed in the region.

+The North-South meeting came after a year of ramped-up North Korean missile launches and its sixth and most powerful nuclear test.

+The United States, which has 28,500 troops stationed in South Korea as a legacy of the 1950-1953 Korean War, initially responded coolly to the idea of inter-Korean meetings, but Trump later called them “a good thing.”

 “HIGH HOPES”

-Earlier on Tuesday, Seoul said it was prepared to lift some sanctions temporarily so North Koreans could visit the South for the Winter Olympics.
-The North said its delegation would include athletes, high-ranking officials, a cheering squad, art performers, reporters and spectators.
+Earlier on Tuesday, Seoul said it was prepared to lift some sanctions temporarily so North Koreans could visit South Korea for the Winter Olympics.
+North Korea said its delegation would include athletes, high-ranking officials, a cheering squad, art performers, reporters and spectators.

 South Korea has unilaterally banned several North Korean officials from entry in response to Pyongyang’s missile and nuclear tests.

-Talks will be held soon to work out the details of bringing the North Koreans to the Olympics, the unification ministry said.
+Talks will be held soon to work out the details of bringing the North Koreans to the Olympics, the South’s unification ministry said.

-The North-South meeting comes after a year of ramped-up North Korean missile launches, its sixth and most powerful nuclear test and exchanges of threats and insults between North Korean leader Kim Jong Un and U.S. President Donald Trump.

-It was held in the three-storey Peace House on the South Korean side of Panmunjom truce village which lies between North and South.
+Tuesday’s talks, the first between the two Koreas since 2015, were held in the three-storey Peace House on the South Korean side of Panmunjom truce village that lies between North and South.

 “We came to this meeting with the thought of giving our brethren, who have high hopes for this dialogue, invaluable results as the first present of the year,” Ri said at the start of the meeting.